Over 121 Places in Ohio Ban Legal Cannabis — Here’s What You Need to Know

 RSVP to the Ohio Cannabis Townhall click here

-This is your shot to be heard by patients, consumers, lawmakers, and industry leaders—all in one room.
+This is your opportunity to be heard by patients, consumers, lawmakers, and industry leaders—all in one room.
 We’re building strategy, awareness, and accountability—and we need you there.

 About the Author

-Mastamynd lives with a traumatic brain injury, severe daily pain, and was one of the first legal medical cannabis patients in Ohio.
-He founded Ohio Cannabis Live in 2019 to fight misinformation, educate consumers, and drive policy change.
-Since then, he’s created over 1,300 blog posts, thousands of videos, and hosts a weekly live stream every Friday at 4:20 p.m.
+Mastamynd lives with a traumatic brain injury and severe daily pain.
+He was one of the first legal medical cannabis patients in Ohio.
+In 2019, he founded Ohio Cannabis Live to fight misinformation, educate consumers, and drive policy change.
+Since then, he has created over 1,300 blog posts, thousands of videos, and hosts a weekly live stream every Friday at 4:20 p.m.
 He also organizes town halls across the state to connect voices, hold officials accountable, and build real cannabis access in Ohio.